samirr2502/startup/README.md

 ### Technologies

 **HTML** - Uses correct HTML structure for application.
 Around 7 HTML Pages.
 Log in/Create user/ New user landing (waiting for approval)/ User home/ Meetings (View) / Meetings Planner/ Management
+***Delivered:***
+    7 HTML pages:  Log in/Create user/ New user landing (waiting for approval)/ User home/ Meetings (View) / Meetings Planner/ Management
+    Can switch properly between pages.
+    All elements are well organized into divs

 **CSS** - Web Responsive..
 Specially nice on Phones.
 Colors: Use Color Palette website to pick a nice one with good contrasts.
 A lot of grid-layout usage
+***Delivered:***
+    Used Bootstrap color palette, buttons, image carousel, form inputs, tables and more to create a nice layout.
+    Used css file to provide other nice layout for the header nav bar, and major columns on pages.

 **JavaScript** - Use it to give some, but not much interaction.
 Log ins, dropdown menus, Loading snippets.